 Create your team paying the entire entry fee using a credit card.
 To do so, click on the orange button below.
 Please note that there is a processing fee.

 Once you complete this process, you will receive a receipt which includes your team code.
-Please share this code with your runners so each of them will be able to register himself or herself on your team.Create Your Team Paying With A Credit Card
+Your team code can be used to “manage your team”.
+Please let your runners know your team is registered and they should register themselves on the team.Create Your Team Paying With A Credit Card

 Create your team paying the entire entry fee with a check (or cash).